 → Uncertainty Indices in Excel

-"Real-Time Forecasting with a Large, Mixed Frequency, Bayesian VAR" (with Michael McCracken and Michael Owyang), updated in April, 2020.
+"Real-Time Forecasting and Scenario Analysis using a Large Mixed Frequency Bayesian VAR" (with Michael McCracken and Michael Owyang), International Journal of Central Banking, forthcoming.

 "Predicting Relative Forecasting Performance: an Empirical Investigation" (with Eleonora Granziera), International Journal of Forecasting 35(4), 2019, 1636-1657.
 Appendix.